Family Ties: Biographies / Where are they now?

 Michael lives in New York.
 He also owns a farm in Connecticut and a beach house at Long Beach, California.
 The family normally holiday up at Martha's Vineyard, an island just off the coast of Cape Cod, Massachusetts.

 Michael J. Fox is keeping busy since leaving "Spin City."
-The former sitcom actor became the father of his fourth child Saturday (Nov.
-3, 2001), when wife, and fellow actress, Tracy Pollen gave birth to baby daughter Esme Annabelle Fox shortly after noon in a New York hospital, according to media sources.
+The former sitcom actor became the father of his fourth child on November 3, 2001, when wife, and fellow actress, Tracy Pollen gave birth to baby daughter Esme Annabelle.

-Esme joins sibling Sam (12) and twins Aquinnah and Schuyler (7).
+Esme joins sibling Sam and twins Aquinnah and Schuyler.
 The couple, who have been married since July 1988, met on the set of Fox’s first American series, "Family Ties."
 Pollan played Ellen on the show, the girlfriend to Fox’s Alex P. Keaton.

 The children are likely helping to keep Fox busy.
 The actor left "Spin City" last year to focus on educating people on Parkinson’s disease, a progressive neurological disease.
 Fox first revealed he was diagnosed with the condition in 1998.